Nature-Alpha-Ltd/data-naturesense/README.md

 1. **pr_check.yml** - on PR to dev or main, runs:
    - Black & isort (check only)
    - pytest + coverage (posts a comment under your PR)
-2. **deploy-cloud-funcion.yml** - on push to dev/main or manual dispatch: WORK IN PROGRESS
+2. **deploy-cloud-funcion.yml** - on push to dev/main or manual dispatch:
    - Authenticates to GCP via Workload Identity Federation
    - Deploys to the correct Cloud Function based on ENVIRONMENT

-You can trigger a manual deployment from any branch by using the “Run workflow” button in the Actions tab, choosing the branch and environment.
+You can trigger a manual deployment from any branch by using the "Run workflow" button in the Actions tab, choosing the branch and environment.

 ---